Kntnt/kntnt-opcache-purge-on-update/README.md

 ## Installation

 1. In your `wp-content` directory, create a `mu-plugin` directory if it not already exists.
 2. Copy `kntnt-reset-opcache-on-update.php` into `mu-plugin`.
 Only the file.
-No additional diretory.
+No additional directory.

 ## Changelog